Samyar-Projects/Website/README.md

 <br>
 *1: If you don't know how to modify your hosts file, take a look at this guide: https://www.howtogeek.com/howto/27350/beginner-geek-how-to-edit-your-hosts-file/<br>
 <br>
 *2: If you don't know how to get a Google Analytics tracking ID, take a look at this guide: https://support.google.com/analytics/answer/9304153?hl=en&ref_topic=9303319#zippy=%2Cfind-your-g--id-for-any-platform-that-accepts-a-g--id (NOTE: You will be creating the data stream for Web.
-In the Set up data collection section, go down to Find your "G-" ID then follow those steps and get your G- ID)<br>
+In the 'Set up data collection' section, go down to 'Find your "G-" ID' then follow those steps and get your G- ID)<br>
 <br>
-*3: To get this file, create a Google Cloud Platform project, enable the Analytics Data API in the project, go to the Credentials section, create a Service Account and finally go to the Keys tab on your Service Account page then create and download a JSON key.
+*3: To get this file, create a 'Google Cloud Platform' project, enable the 'Analytics Data API' in the project, go to the 'Credentials' section, create a 'Service Account' and finally go to the 'Keys' tab on your Service Account page then create and download a JSON key.
 Note: Python 3.7.12 is recommended.<br>
 <br>